Kumano Kodo/Nakahechi Route: Choose your perfect self-guided itinerary from 2 to 5 days

 Day 2

 Get up early and continue your hike along the Kumano Kodo.
-The hike today will take you all the way to Kumano Hongu Taisha via Hosshinmon-oji (20 to 24 kilometres/7.5 to 9 hours).
+Today’s hike will take you to Kumano Hongu Taisha via Hosshinmon-oji (20 to 24 kilometres or 7.5 to 9 hours).
 While it is the longest of all your hiking days on the Kumano KodoNakahechi Route, do make sure to stop at Tsugizakura-oji [Google Maps location].
 The giant cedar trees are magnificent.

 giant cedar trees at tsugizakura oji